Index News Docs Issues Source

 HTTP

-HTTP/s support is implemented in Nim.
-It supports HTTP/1.1 with arbitrary headers and POST data, is able to use passed userinfo data, and returns all headers and response body it receives without exception.
+The HTTP(S) adapter supports HTTP/1.1 with arbitrary headers and POST data, is able to use passed userinfo data (Basic authentication), and returns all headers and response body it receives without exception.

 Deflate decompression with gzip and zlib headers is supported.
 (Accept-Encoding: gzip, deflate.)
 This is based on a modified version of the public domain tinfl.h decompressor by Rich Geldreich.